mwilliamson/whack-package-python-virtualenv-env/README.md

 ## Alternatives

-virtualenv itself supports a `--reloctable` argument.
+virtualenv itself supports a `--relocatable` argument.
 However, to quote from the package itself:

 > The --relocatable option currently has a number of issues, and is not guaranteed to work in all circumstances.
 It is possible that the option will be deprecated in a future version of virtualenv.